29 Meanings

 That it makes a fiery ring

-Oh, but I know love as a fading thing
+Oh but I know love as a fading thing

 Just as fickle as a feather in a stream

-See, honey, I saw love
+See, honey, I saw love,

 You see it came to me

-Yeah, then I saw love disfigure me
+Yeah then I saw love disfigure me

-Into something I am not recognizing
+Into something I am not recognising in.

-See the cage, it called, I said, "Come on in"
+See the cage, it called.
+I said, come on in

 I will not open myself up this way again